-As of December 31, 2020, the Group had purchase commitments for property, plant and equipment amounting to \notin 5,992 million (\notin 2,582 million as of December 31, 2019, restated, and \notin 953 million as of December 31, 2018).
-These purchase commitments are mainly related to the agreements reached with Bouygues Telecom during the period 2016-2020, through its subsidiaries Cellnex France and Towerlink France, to acquire or for Bouygues Telecom to build, as applicable, up to approximately 5,500 sites that will be gradually transferred to Cellnex by 2027.
+As of June 30, 2020, the Group had purchase commitments for property, plant and equipment amounting to €3,420 million (€2,582 million as of December 31, 2019 and €953 million as of December 31, 2018).
+These purchase commitments are mainly related to the agreements reached with Bouygues Telecom during the period 2016-2020, through its subsidiaries Cellnex France and Towerlink France, to acquire or for Bouygues Telecom to build, as applicable, up to approximately 5,400 sites that will be gradually transferred to Cellnex by 2027.
 It also includes the Bouygues Telecom Strategic Agreement, through which Nexloop will deploy a national optic fiber network in France to provide mobile and fixed fiber based connectivity and especially accelerate the roll-out of 5G in the country.
-For additional information, see Note 7 to the 2020 Audited Consolidated Financial Statements and Note 6 to the 2019 Audited Consolidated Financial Statements.
+For additional information, see Note 5 to the 2020 Interim Consolidated Financial Statements and Note 6 to the 2019 Audited Consolidated Financial Statements.

-As of December 31, 2020, the Group held purchase commitments for intangible assets (excluding those intangible assets that may arise as a result of business combinations) amounting to \notin 333 thousand (\notin 1,130 thousand as of December 31, 2019, restated, and, \notin 37 thousand as of December 31, 2018).
-For additional information, see Note 8 to the 2020 Audited Consolidated Financial Statements and Note 7 to the 2019 Audited Consolidated Financial Statements.
+As of June 30, 2020, the Group held purchase agreements for intangible assets amounting to €2,450 thousand (€1,130 thousand as of December 31, 2019 and €37 thousand as of December 31, 2018).
+For additional information, see Note 6 to the 2020 Interim Consolidated Financial Statements and Note 7 to the 2019 Audited Consolidated Financial Statements.